 Hostel rooms start at €8 per night in a dorm, with centrally located places including breakfast coming in at around €10 night.
 Hostelworld has many options, including private rooms going for approximately €30 per night.
 (The prices listed here are mid-week, however, weekends, if booked in advance, shouldn’t be too much more expensive).
 Many of the hostels run pub crawls and other social evenings so, as usual, if you are looking to meet other people – this type of accommodation may be the place for you.

-Krakow also offers lots of self-catering apartments (including several options on Airbnb such as this amazing central apartment), in the city centre from €50-70 per night.
+Krakow also offers lots of self-catering apartments in the city centre from €50-70 per night.
 This could work really well if travelling as a group, as many have more than one bedroom, and add a touch of luxury to your trip, without a hefty price tag.
 Four of us stayed in the Moja Apartments on Starowslnka — which were in a traditional building, with bay windows and high-quality interior — and with the cost divided by 4 was €25-30 each/night.

 If you are visiting Krakow, for a special occasion, or want to experience some of Europe’s old-world luxury while on a European trip, Krakow offers an incredible range of 5-star hotels.
 Rooms in some of the country’s most beautiful hotels are offered for rates such as €200 per night per double.
 While this is out of the question for most travellers, if you are considering treating yourself to accommodation fit for royalty, check out Hotel Copernicus or the Grand Hotel.